 I used this Bible for reading, preaching, and carry.
 It does all three well.
 Here are my thoughts on how I use it and why it works for me personally.

 I would consider this a personal size large print Bible.
 It’s slightly taller than most person size Bibles but that’s offset by it being thinner than most of them.
 I actually prefer a thinner Bible because the text doesn’t bend into the gutter as much as thicker Bibles, so this shape works for me better than most personal size large print editions.
-For my perfect Bible this is the upper limit on size but it is within my perfect range.
-For my hand it’s not too large for carry and holding for long periods of time.
+For my perfect Bible, this is the upper limit on the size but it is within my perfect range.
+For my hand, it’s not too large to carry and hold for long periods of time.
 I carried it in the car and read from it behind the wheel while waiting in the parking lot of the grocery store with no regrets.
-If you’re like me and like to take a Bible in to a restaurant this one is one the upper edge of the comfortable size.
-For restaurants I usually prefer smaller Bibles, but this one still works for me.
+If you’re like me and like to take a Bible into a restaurant this one is on the upper edge of the comfortable size.
+For restaurants, I usually prefer smaller Bibles, but this one still works for me.

 I prefer preaching from a Bible with large and dark fonts and opaque paper.
 I also don’t want the pages to be so large that I feel like I’m making big motions with my hands just to turn a page.
 The book and chapter names are placed in the corners so I can find verses quickly.
 The pages must be easy to grab and turn.
 I also prefer italics for supplied words so I can point that out if needed.
 This font is bold enough and it’s on the bottom end of the perfect size for preaching, but it is within my preferred range.
 If words are tooclosetogether it might make me pause and extra breath in order to read it, but it’s not that bad.

 First, the TBS Family Bible is just about perfect for me.
 I love it for reading and preaching.
 If I could have one thing changed or added it would be to add a glossary in the back.
 Reading plans are nice too, but I would want the glossary first.
 Even without it this is a fine Bible.